-What are the rules for using the silent ‘e’ and How does the pronunciation change?
+What are the Rules for Using the Silent ‘e’ and How Does the Pronunciation of the Word Change?

 In Language vocabulary, many words or morphemes end with magic ‘e’ or silent ‘e’.
 It means the letter ‘e’ is never pronounced, but it changes the meaning of the word while being silent.

 Consider some words: bridge, cute, date, delicate, hive, large, gate, and time.
 All the words have something in common; each of them ends with a silent ‘e.’

 Let us refresh the ‘/a/’ sound and all other vowel sounds produced, along with the silent e.

 There are a few rules to remember when using the silent ‘e,’ so let’s review them.

 There are two types of vowel sounds: short vowel sounds and long vowel sounds.
 A silent e in association with the other vowels converts a short vowel sound to a long vowel sound /eɪ, ei, aɪ, au/.

 Note: There is usually only one consonant between the silent e and the preceding vowel to produce a long vowel sound.
 In some cases, two consonants may also have the same effect, such as a table, paste, and bathe.